mozilla/extension-workshop/src/content/documentation/develop/test-permission-requests.md

 When you’re testing with an unpackaged extension, using either `about:debugging` or [web-ext](/documentation/develop/web-ext-command-reference), install time and runtime permissions are handled as follows:

-- install time permission requests are granted silently.
+- <dfn>install time permission</dfn> requests are granted silently.
 You don't see the permission warnings users would.
-- runtime permission requests display the door hanger request as normal.
+- <dfn>runtime permission</dfn> requests display the door hanger request as normal.
 These permissions remain in place until they are revoked programmatically by the extension, the extension is removed using `about:debugging`, or Firefox restart.

 {% endcapture %}
 {% include modules/column-w-toc.liquid